Articles of Association

 The association consists of members and acceding members.
 In these statutes, the terms “member” and “members” without the addition of the adjective “joined” mean “effective member” and “effective members” within the meaning of the Lawbook on Corporations and Associations (hereafter: LCA)

-The members of the administrative body are the first members of the association.
+The members of the administrative body are also members of the association.

 Any natural or legal person who has declared his willingness to take an active role in the association or otherwise provides support to the association, and who is admitted as such by the administrative body, may become a member of the association.